NicMcPhee/web-sockets-example/LABTASKS.md

 Why might we have more than one, and how do they interact?
 1. :question: Note also that there are now multiple ``build.gradle`` files as well!
 Why is this?
-1. :question: How does the navbar work in this project?
-Is our SparkJava server the only thing doing routing?
+1. :question: How does the navigation menu (with Home and Users) work in this project?
+Compare `Server.java` and `app.routes.ts`.
+Both do a kind of routing; what does each accomplish and how?
 1. :question: What does the `user-list.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?